trufflesuite/truffle-hdwallet-provider/README.md

 Parameters:

 - `mnemonic`: `string`.
-12 word mnemonic which addresses are created from.
+1-24 word mnemonic which addresses are created from. (checksum not currently enforced)
 - `provider_uri`: `string`.
 URI of Ethereum client to send all other non-transaction-related Web3 requests.
 - `address_index`: `number`, optional.
 If specified, will tell the provider to manage the address at the index specified.
 Defaults to the first address (index `0`).
+- `password`: `string`, optional.
+If specified, will derive seed with addition of said bip39 passphrase.
 ## Truffle Usage

 You can easily use this within a Truffle configuration.
 For instance: